 For the correct actions to be completed, different groups of staff may require different types of information, which needs to be shared by the right people, at the right time.
 All communication needs to contain information which is accurate, consistent and sufficient.

-- Templates and tools to support the development of skills to use appropriate language, format and content
+- Resources to support the development of skills to use appropriate language, format and content